Nidszxh/Nidszxh/README.md

 - Nidish S R
-- Interested in ML and LLMs
+- Loves to know about new concepts